 Many of the healthy habits we have gotten used to that help prevent the spread of COVID-19 are equally as effective in preventing the spread of the flu.

-“One silver lining of the COVID-19 pandemic is the normalization of safety measures like face masks and hand washing,” Dr. Cantu said. “…if people comply with them, we hope to see a decrease in COVID-19 and flu.”
+“One silver lining of the COVID-19 pandemic is the normalization of safety measures like face masks and hand washing,” Cantu said. “…If people comply with them, we hope to see a decrease in COVID-19 and flu.”

 There are many preventative measures you can take to prevent the spread of germs, including those that cause the flu.